10 Ways DIY Meals Make a Healthy Lifestyle StickArticle posted in: South Beach Diet South Beach DIY

 2. Healthy Recipes

-We know DIY meals can be a little intimidating, which is why every South Beach Diet recipe has nutrition facts and Phase 1, 2 or 3 approvals.
-For example, our Shredded Chicken Chili is approved for Phases 2 and 3 and provides one healthy fat, one lean protein and one good carb.
-Based on the South Beach Grocery Guide, it’s easy to make this correlation and to know what’s what: The diced avocado counts as a healthy fat, the lean protein comes from the chicken breast, and the beans count as your good carb.
-If you’re wise enough to continue logging your meals (it’s a proven method for losing weight and keeping it off) you can easily see what nutrition boxes you’ve checked for the day and what’s still on the list.
+We know DIY meals can be a little intimidating, which is why every South Beach Diet recipe has nutrition facts.
+For example, our Shredded Chicken Chili provides one healthy fat, one protein and one good carb.
+Based on the South Beach Grocery Guide, it’s easy to make this correlation and to know what’s what: The diced avocado counts as a healthy fat, the protein comes from the chicken breast and the beans count as your good carb.
+If you’re wise enough to continue logging your meals (it’s a proven method for losing weight and keeping it off), you can easily see what nutrition boxes you’ve checked for the day and what’s still on the list.

 3. Healthy Doesn’t Mean Boring

 The fact that you can have pizza (that tastes delicious!) on a low carb meal plan is tempting in itself.
 When you’re trying to eat healthy, there’s no reason you have to eat grilled chicken and broccoli every single night.
 Try this delicious Cauliflower Pizza, or switch things up with our Garlic and Soy Grilled Pork Chops and Smoked Salmon and Cream Cheese Breakwiches.
 These are just a few of the DIY recipes you can make at home and maintain a healthy lifestyle.
 Check out hundreds of recipes right here on The Palm and check back often for new ones!